Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

 ACPI Event Model
 ----------------
-Do not use GPE block devices; these are not supported in the hardware reduced profile used by arm64.
+Do not use GPE block devices; these are not supported in the woke hardware reduced profile used by arm64.
 Since there are no GPE blocks defined for use on ARM platforms, ACPI events must be signaled differently.

 There are two options: GPIO-signaled interrupts (Section 5.6.5), and interrupt-signaled events (Section 5.6.9).
-Interrupt-signaled events are a new feature in the ACPI 6.1 specification.
+Interrupt-signaled events are a new feature in the woke ACPI 6.1 specification.
 Either - or both - can be used on a given platform, and which to use may be dependent of limitations in any given SoC.
 If possible, interrupt-signaled events are recommended.

 ACPI Processor Control
 ----------------------
-Section 8 of the ACPI specification changed significantly in version 6.0.
+Section 8 of the woke ACPI specification changed significantly in version 6.0.
-Processors should now be defined as Device objects with _HID ACPI0007; do not use the deprecated Processor statement in ASL.
+Processors should now be defined as Device objects with _HID ACPI0007; do not use the woke deprecated Processor statement in ASL.
 All multiprocessor systems should also define a hierarchy of processors, done with Processor Container Devices (see Section 8.4.3.1, _HID ACPI0010); do not use processor aggregator devices (Section 8.5) to describe processor topology.
-Section 8.4 of the specification describes the semantics of these object definitions and how they interrelate.
+Section 8.4 of the specification describes the woke semantics of these object definitions and how they interrelate.

-Most importantly, the processor hierarchy defined also defines the low power idle states that are available to the platform, along with the rules for determining which processors can be turned on or off and the circumstances that control that.
-Without this information, the processors will run in whatever power state they were left in by UEFI.
+Most importantly, the woke processor hierarchy defined also defines the woke low power idle states that are available to the woke platform, along with the woke rules for determining which processors can be turned on or off and the woke circumstances that control that.
+Without this information, the woke processors will run in whatever power state they were left in by UEFI.

-Note too, that the processor Device objects defined and the entries in the MADT for GICs are expected to be in synchronization.
-The _UID of the Device object must correspond to processor IDs used in the MADT.
+Note too, that the woke processor Device objects defined and the woke entries in the MADT for GICs are expected to be in synchronization.
+The _UID of the woke Device object must correspond to processor IDs used in the woke MADT.

-It is recommended that CPPC (8.4.5) be used as the primary model for processor performance control on arm64.
-C-states and P-states may become available at some point in the future, but most current design work appears to favor CPPC.
+It is recommended that CPPC (8.4.5) be used as the woke primary model for processor performance control on arm64.
+C-states and P-states may become available at some point in the woke future, but most current design work appears to favor CPPC.

-Further, it is essential that the ARMv8 SoC provide a fully functional implementation of PSCI; this will be the only mechanism supported by ACPI to control CPU power state.
-Booting of secondary CPUs using the ACPI parking protocol is possible, but discouraged, since only PSCI is supported for ARM servers.
+Further, it is essential that the woke ARMv8 SoC provide a fully functional implementation of PSCI; this will be the woke only mechanism supported by ACPI to control CPU power state.
+Booting of secondary CPUs using the woke ACPI parking protocol is possible, but discouraged, since only PSCI is supported for ARM servers.

 ACPI System Address Map Interfaces
 ----------------------------------
-In Section 15 of the ACPI specification, several methods are mentioned as possible mechanisms for conveying memory resource information to the kernel.
+In Section 15 of the woke ACPI specification, several methods are mentioned as possible mechanisms for conveying memory resource information to the woke kernel.
-For arm64, we will only support UEFI for booting with ACPI, hence the UEFI GetMemoryMap() boot service is the only mechanism that will be used.
+For arm64, we will only support UEFI for booting with ACPI, hence the woke UEFI GetMemoryMap() boot service is the woke only mechanism that will be used.

 ACPI Platform Error Interfaces (APEI)
 -------------------------------------
 The APEI tables supported are described above.

-APEI requires the equivalent of an SCI and an NMI on ARMv8.
-The SCI is used to notify the OSPM of errors that have occurred but can be corrected and the system can continue correct operation, even if possibly degraded.
+APEI requires the woke equivalent of an SCI and an NMI on ARMv8.
+The SCI is used to notify the woke OSPM of errors that have occurred but can be corrected and the system can continue correct operation, even if possibly degraded.
 The NMI is used to indicate fatal errors that cannot be corrected, and require immediate attention.

-Since there is no direct equivalent of the x86 SCI or NMI, arm64 handles these slightly differently.
+Since there is no direct equivalent of the woke x86 SCI or NMI, arm64 handles these slightly differently.
 The SCI is handled as a high priority interrupt;
 given that these are corrected (or correctable) errors being reported, this is sufficient.
-The NMI is emulated as the highest priority interrupt possible.
-This implies some caution must be used since there could be interrupts at higher privilege levels or even interrupts at the same priority as the emulated NMI.
-In Linux, this should not be the case but one should be aware it could happen.
+The NMI is emulated as the woke highest priority interrupt possible.
+This implies some caution must be used since there could be interrupts at higher privilege levels or even interrupts at the woke same priority as the woke emulated NMI.
+In Linux, this should not be the woke case but one should be aware it could happen.

 ACPI Objects Not Supported on ARM64
 -----------------------------------
-While this may change in the future, there are several classes of objects that can be defined, but are not currently of general interest to ARM servers.
+While this may change in the woke future, there are several classes of objects that can be defined, but are not currently of general interest to ARM servers.
 Some of these objects have x86 equivalents, and may actually make sense in ARM servers.
 However, there is either no hardware available at present, or there